 The IB Diploma Programme has many components and requirements.
 Below is an overview of the mechanics and some examples of how a student might structure their IB experience at Lincoln.
 We also offer freshman, sophomore and junior information nights.

-The IB Curriculum is divided into six subject areas.
-Those are:
+The IB Curriculum is divided into six subject areas:

 Group 1: Language A: English